nyg/smart-contracts/README.md

 This contract allows anyone to adopt a pet.
 A pet can only be adopted once and there are only 16 different pets.
 The purpose of this simple contract is to provide a simple dapp exemple for which a web interface can be written.

 Based on [trufflesuite.com/tutorial](https://www.trufflesuite.com/tutorial) and [truffle-box/pet-shop-box](https://github.com/truffle-box/pet-shop-box).
-[Demo on Github Pages](https://nyg.github.io/smart-contracts/6-pet-shop/web/), contract is deployed on Ropsten.
+[Demo on Github Pages](https://nyg.github.io/smart-contracts/6-pet-shop/web/) (contract is deployed on Ropsten).

 ## 7. Reentrancy Attack